-2. Data analysis is a process from a simple idea to a complex information break down and end with a simple output.
+2. Data analysis is a process from a simple idea to a piece of complex information break down and end with simple output.

 3. Suitable data visualization helps people see how different data sets are.

 Through generations, charts are still the wildest used data analysis form.
-The power of a group of beautiful, simple charts are stronger than we toughts, s beauty of combination in color, line, contrast, and shape.
+The power of a group of beautiful, simple charts is stronger than we thought.

 In the design below, the bar chart shows the total number of days, and the line chart focuses on the change of each day.
 The two represent a set of data and are presented in different ways.
 The bar chart is more useful for analyzing the change of the number of days, and the line chart is useful for analyzing the relationship between the intensity and time of the hurricane.